The Bragg Frequency Convertor: A Meeting Between Spatial and Temporal Periodicities For Selective Parametric Frequency Translation: Theory

-The directional asymmetry in frequency conversion, up-conversion when modulating the low-index layers and down-conversion when modulating the high-index layers, finds its origin in the unique band structure of the quarter-wave Bragg grating and the associated Bloch mode profiles.
-At the Bragg frequency \(\omega_0\), the electric field standing wave pattern within each unit cell is not uniformly distributed.
-Rather, it exhibits a distinct spatial asymmetry: for the lower band edge (immediately below the stopband), the field intensity peaks within the high-index layers, while for the upper band edge (immediately above the stopband), the field intensity peaks within the low-index layers~\cite{yeh1990optical}.
-This alternating field localization is a direct consequence of the quarter-wave condition and the contrasting refractive indices.

-When a specific layer type is subjected to temporal modulation at frequency \(\omega_\text{m}\), the time-varying refractive index acts as a parametric coupling mechanism that transfers energy from the incident wave at \(\omega_0\) to adjacent Bloch modes.
-Crucially, the coupling strength is proportional to the field intensity within the modulated layer.
-Modulating the high-index layers, where the lower band-edge mode is concentrated, preferentially excites the down-converted sideband at \(\omega_0 - \omega_\text{m}\).
-Conversely, modulating the low-index layers, where the upper band-edge mode is concentrated, preferentially excites the up-converted sideband at \(\omega_0 + \omega_\text{m}\).

-This intuitive Bloch mode picture is quantitatively captured by the phase-matching condition for distributed parametric conversion across \(N\) periods.
-For efficient coherent buildup, the phase mismatch per period must satisfy
+This intuitive Bloch-mode picture is quantitatively captured by the phase-matching condition for distributed parametric conversion across $ N $ periods.
+For efficient coherent buildup of the sidebands, the accumulated phase mismatch per period should be an integer multiple of $ 2\pi $

-where \(\Delta k_{\pm} = \beta_0 - \beta_{\pm}\) is the difference in propagation constants between the incident wave (\(\beta_0\)) and the sideband (\(\beta_{\pm} \approx \beta_0 \mp \omega_\text{m}/v_\text{g}\)).
-The effective group velocity \(v_g\) that appears in this expression is not simply the average of the layer velocities; rather, it is a weighted average that reflects the asymmetric field distribution.
-Because the field concentrates in the high-index layers, the effective group velocity is biased toward the slower velocity \(c/n_\text{H}\).
-Consequently, the product \(\Delta k_{\pm} \cdot \Lambda\) takes different magnitudes for the up- and down-converted sidebands
+where $ \Delta k_{\pm} = \beta_0 - \beta_{\pm} $ is the wavevector mismatch between the carrier ($ \beta_0 $) and the generated sideband, with $ \beta_{\pm} \approx \beta_0 \mp \omega_{\rm m} / v_g $.
+Here, $ v_g $ is the effective group velocity of the Bloch mode at the Bragg frequency.
+In a quarter-wave Bragg stack, the standing-wave pattern of the carrier at $ \omega_0 $ exhibits a pronounced asymmetry: the electric field intensity $ |E|^2 $ is significantly higher in the low-index layers and suppressed in the high-index layers.
+This arises from the continuity of the displacement field at the interfaces combined with the $ \pi/2 $ phase shift per layer.
+Consequently, the effective group velocity $ v_{\rm g} $ experienced by the carrier is a weighted average that is biased toward the faster velocity $ c/n_{\rm L} $ (low-index layers), rather than the slower $ c/n_{\rm H} $.
+This field asymmetry has important consequences for temporal phase matching.
+The product $ \Delta k_{\pm} \cdot \Lambda $ therefore acquires slightly different magnitudes for up- and down-conversion